HealthEquityEvidenceCentre/HEEC/analysis/closures/analysis.md

 the number of practices from 7623 in 2015 to 6334 in 2023, according to the workforce data.

-There are some discrepancies with other data sources; according to the payments data, the number of practices has dropped from 7959 in 2015 to 6669 in 2023.
+There are some discrepancies with other data sources, however; according to the payments data, the number of practices has dropped from 7959 in 2015 to 6669 in 2023.

 The reasons for and consequences of practice closures are multifaceted.
 Practices may merge with other practices for purely organisational